 INSTITUTES - A Science Odyssey

-This project explores the once closed world of scientific research centers built during the Soviet era.
+This project explores the once closed world of Soviet-era physics research centers and their evolution.
+A journey through time, space and science.

-In 2021 I met in the city of Kharkiv a scientist who agreed to show me his laboratory listed as "National Treasure of Ukraine".
+In 2021 in the city of Kharkiv I met a scientist who agreed to show me his laboratory.
 I discovered a fascinating universe that reminded me of the comic books of my childhood.
 My curiosity was aroused and I decided to find out more, embarking on a journey from Ukraine to Georgia, Armenia, Latvia, Romania, Hungary, Kazakhstan and Uzbekistan.
 I also returned to Kharkiv to document the situation of scientists facing the war.

-Synchrotron, high-voltage laboratory, nuclear research reactor, radio telescope, cyclotron, stellarator… are both to my eyes like enigmatic sculptures and a little-known patrimony that deserves more attention.
-These unique monumental installations built in the 30s, 50s, 60s, 70s, 80s or later are spanning one hundred years of physics up to today's most advanced laboratories These photographs, beyond observing technological evolution, also bear witness to our never-ending quest for knowledge.
+Synchrotron, high-voltage laboratory, nuclear research reactor, radio telescope, cyclotron, stellarator… are both science sculptures and a little-known patrimony that deserves more attention.
+These unique monumental installations built over the decades are spanning one hundred years of physics up to today's most advanced laboratories.
+These photographs, beyond observing technological evolution, also bear witness to our never-ending quest for knowledge.
+Archives, documents and portraits complete the project.

 ------------------------------